ActuarialIndividual/ObsidianSnippets/README.md

 On the subject page, I hit `Cmd + L` to create a new lecture note called `2.
 Collective Risk Modelling`, with metadata autofilled.
 Let's say the lecturer begins by talking about the Compound Poisson Model.
 I press `Cmd + D` to create a new definition note with metadata, which is embedded into my lecture note via `![[Collective Risk Model#Definition]]`.
 Inside the definition note, I write the formula and variable definitions.

 As the lecturer continues, I can add more information to my lecture note under another H1 header, such as "Properties."
 This ensures only the definition note is displayed in the final result.

+# Disclaimer

+I'm not really the coding type so I'm sure anyone who codes in js will die inside looking at what I've written